Use Copy Paste Manager faster

 Customization

-• Preferences → Hotkeys — Change any shortcut; conflicts are flagged before you save.
+• Preferences → Hotkeys — Change shortcuts and fix conflicts before saving.

-• Tooltips — Hover buttons in the popup to see the current binding for that action.
+• Tooltips — Hover popup buttons to see the current shortcut.

-• Standard vs Vim Navigation — Switch navigation presets without losing custom overrides per action.
+• Standard vs Vim Navigation — Switch presets while keeping your custom overrides.

-• Export / Import settings — In Preferences, open the menu to export or import a .copypastehistory-settings file.
-This includes preferences, custom keymaps, collections, and the selected keymap.
+• Export / Import settings — Use the menu in Preferences to move preferences, keymaps, and collections to another Mac.
 Clipboard history is not included.
-Per-keymap export/import remains available in Configure All Hotkeys.

 Related help